Maxwell20/ArangoAnimialsAPI/README.md

     source env/bin/activate

-## to run the app from the main project directory
+## to run the app from the main project directory : depricated - keeping for reference
     uvicorn app.main:app --reload
+## to run the app from the main project directory : use this instead since we initialize objects in main and main starts uvicorn
+    python main.py

 point your browser to http://127.0.0.1:8000 to verify the app is running you can navigate to /docs to view the api capabilities this page is generated automatically by FastAPI.
 This will be useful for development testing.